The laid-back side of Kenting National Park

 Some people get confused, because Manzhou is both a township and a village.
 The township is a large area of Pingtung County which contains many small villages.
 One of those villages is called Manzhou.
 This village is the second biggest in the area after Hengchun.

 Manzhou town is 15 minutes away from Jialeshui, 15 minutes to Hengchun, and 25 minutes to Nanwan.
 It is a great spot to establish your basecamp, as it’s somewhat central and makes it convenient to visit different parts of Kenting National Park.
+But please let me repeat: there is nothing to do around here in terms of entertainment / nightlife / shopping.

 Things to do in Manzhou / Attractions